 Though all Sphynx cats are hairless not every hairless cat is a Sphynx.
 Four other hairless cat breeds have been developed from the Sphynx and there are also three Russian hairless breeds totally unrelated to the Sphynx.
-Some of these breeds are relatively new to the cat world but all are equally bald.
+Some of these breeds are relatively new to the cat world but all are equally hairless.

 How did the hairless cat originate?

 The first hairless cat appeared in the swinging sixties with a naturally occurring genetic mutation.
 In 1966 a hairless kitten was born in Canada and then in the 1970s, two more hairless litters occurred which led to the Sphynx cat breed being developed via selective breeding.
 Since then several other hairless breeds have come into existence.

 This is the original of the hairless cat breeds in existence today.
 Naturally occurring hairless kittens caught the attention of breeders and they crossbred these and further generations of these kittens until a robust, healthy Sphynx cat resulted.
 The Sphynx was first recognized as a breed by The International Cat Association (TICA) in 1979.